abel2319/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile : to see the content of file /etc/passwd
 3-twofiles : to see the content of files /etc/passwd and /etc/hosts
-4-lastline : to see the ten last liines of files /etc/passwd
+4-lastline : to see the ten last liines of files /etc/passwd 4-lastline : to see the ten first liines of files /etc/passwd